Akasho09/sem6/ES/endsem/questions/questionsU1.md

 2. Debugging and Testing
 3. Adaptability to Technological Evolution

+### Objectives
+1. Optimize:
+    - Timing (high performance, hard deadlines)
+    - Area (cost)
+    - Power consumption
+    - Flexibility
+    - Reliability

 ## An actuator
 is a device that converts electrical signals into physical actions, enabling embedded systems to interact with the physical environment.
 In embedded system design, actuators play a crucial role by executing commands from the system's processor to perform tasks such as movement, control, or adjustment.
 - force, torque, or displacement, when an electrical, pneumatic or hydraulic input is supplied to it in a system
+- While sensors collect data from the environment (input), actuators act on that data to perform tasks (output).
+Sensor → Microcontroller → Actuator → Physical Action.

+### 📌 Example: Automatic Door System
+System:
+An automatic door opens when it detects a person nearby.

+- Components:
+Sensor: IR/Ultrasonic sensor detects a person
+Microcontroller: Processes sensor input
+Actuator: DC motor controls door opening/closing

+- Process:
+IR sensor detects a person approaching.
+Sends a signal to the microcontroller.
+Microcontroller triggers a DC motor (actuator).
+Door opens/closes accordingly.

-In embedded systems, actuators serve as the "hands and feet," translating digital decisions into tangible actions.
-Their roles include:
+In embedded systems, actuators serve as the "hands and feet," translating digital decisions into tangible actions. - Their roles include:
 1. Physical Interaction: Actuators enable systems to affect the physical world, such as moving components, opening valves, or emitting sounds.
 2. Control Mechanisms: They are integral to control systems, allowing for automation and precise control of processes.
 3. Feedback Systems: When combined with sensors, actuators help create closed-loop systems that can adjust actions based on real-time data.